packit/packit.dev/content/about/index.md

  * We want dist-git to be "a database of content in a release" rather a place to do actual work.
 On the other hand, you'll still be able to interact with dist-git the same way.
 We are not taking that away.
-Source git is meant to be the modern, better alternative.
+   [Source-git](/source-git) is meant to be the modern, better alternative.

 DevConf.cz ["Auto-maintain your package" talk](https://www.youtube.com/watch?v=KpF27v6K4Oc).